jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 ## Write MCP Server And Test

-Here, the MCP server is started requests sent to it sent via stdin directly into the terminal, with responses received via stdout.
+Here, the MCP server is started and requests sent to it sent via stdin directly into the terminal, with responses received via stdout.

 The process follows this structure (acting as "Gemini CLI"):